clbieren/clbieren/README.md

 </h3>

 <p align="center">
-I build software to understand how modern systems are deployed, operated, and scaled.
+I build software to understand how modern systems are deployed, automated, monitored, and scaled.
 </p>

 ---